 The spices and ingredients above come together to make the most cherished, authentically Moroccan dishes that you’ll find in kitchens of Moroccan homes and the menu of any Moroccan restaurant.
 You’ll taste the flavors as they blend between multifaceted layers that divulge their sweetness, spiciness, richness and earthiness that will make every other cuisine you’ve ever tried seem bland in comparison.
 Below are just some of the most delicious classic Moroccan dishes:

-Moroccan food’s most famous ingredient, these very tiny balls of wheat semolina are steamed until they’re soft and fluffy.
+Moroccan food’s most famous ingredient.
+These very tiny balls of wheat semolina are steamed until they’re soft and fluffy.
 You’ll find them cooked with vegetables, spices and dried fruit and in every dish from salads to main dishes.
-So delicious, it’s no wonder it’s often called the national dish of Morocco.
-It’s Moroccan food vegetarians can even love.
+So delicious, it’s no wonder people often call it the national dish of Morocco.
+It’s Moroccan food even vegetarians can love.

 Probably the most iconic of all Moroccan food.
 Tagine is a stew made of chicken or lamb vegetables, dried fruits, nuts and spices.
 All of these ingredients will be slow-cooked in a tagine.
 It’s the conical clay pot from whence this beloved dish gets its name.
 The meat comes out tender, the vegetables soft, both infused with rich, succulent flavor.
 Pairing it with oh-so-chewy and warm flatbread, eating doesn’t get any better than this.